Reasonable suspicion

-Reasonable suspicion or reasonable articulable suspicion is a legal standard of proof that in United States law is less than probable cause, the legal standard for arrests and warrants, but more than an "inchoate and unparticularized suspicion or 'hunch; it must be based on "specific and articulable facts", "taken together with rational inferences from those facts", and the suspicion must be associated with the specific individual.
-If police additionally have reasonable suspicion that a person so detained is armed and dangerous, they may "frisk" the person for weapons, but not for contraband like drugs.
-However, if the police develop probable cause during a weapons frisk (by feeling something that could be a weapon or contraband, for example), they may then conduct a full search.
+Reasonable suspicion or reasonable articulable suspicion is a legal standard of proof that may be required in many jurisdictions, particularly in common law countries.
+In the United States law it is considered less than probable cause, the legal standard for arrests and warrants, but more than an "inchoate and unparticularized suspicion or 'hunch; it must be based on "specific and articulable facts", "taken together with rational inferences from those facts", and the suspicion must be associated with the specific individual.

+If law enforcement agents additionally have reasonable suspicion that a person so detained is armed and dangerous, they may "frisk" the person for weapons, but not for contraband like drugs.
+However, the practice and legality of such actions vary widely across jurisdictions.
+If the agent develops probable cause during a weapons frisk (for example, by feeling something that could be a weapon or contraband), they may then conduct a full search.
 Reasonable suspicion is evaluated using the "reasonable person" or "reasonable officer" standard, in which said person in the same circumstances could reasonably suspect a person has been, is, or is about to be engaged in criminal activity; it depends upon the totality of circumstances, and can result from a combination of particular facts, even if each is individually innocuous.

 Precedent

 In Terry v.
 Ohio, the U.S. Supreme Court ruled that a person can be stopped and briefly detained by a police officer based on a reasonable suspicion of involvement in a punishable crime.
 If the officer has reasonable suspicion the detainee is armed, the officer may perform a "pat-down" of the person's outer garments for weapons.
 Such a detention does not violate the Fourth Amendment prohibition on unreasonable searches and seizure, though it must be brief.
 Reasonable suspicion does not provide grounds for arrest; however, an arrest can be made if facts discovered during the detention provide probable cause that the suspect has committed a crime.
-(Note: Probable cause cannot be after the fact.
-Any added probable cause after the fact would be inadmissible in a court of law.)
+However, probable cause cannot be after the fact.
+Any added probable cause after the fact would be inadmissible in a court of law.

 In Hiibel v.
 Sixth Judicial District Court of Nevada the Court further established that a state may require, by law, that a person verbally identify himself or herself to an officer during a stop; some states (e.g., Colorado) require that a person detained provide additional information.

 However, as of 2020, only 24 states have "stop and identify" statutes on the books.